• Trail Home

 https://maps.app.goo.gl/hWRYWveiLqGxFbXN6

-The University of Florida School of Music posthumously awarded Tom Petty an honorary Doctor of Music at the spring 2023 Doctoral Ceremony on May 4, 2023.
+The school posthumously awarded Gainesville native Tom Petty an honorary Doctor of Music at the spring 2023 Doctoral Ceremony.

-Kevin Orr, director of the School of Music, said the following in his presentation speech: “We in the UF School of Music and College of the Arts are privileged to honor Tom Petty with an honorary doctorate degree in music, celebrating not only his extraordinary achievements as an artist but the ways in which his music has and continues to unite us as a community.
+Kevin Orr, director of the School of Music, said the following in his presentation speech on May 4, 2023: “We in the UF School of Music and College of the Arts are privileged to honor Tom Petty with an honorary doctorate degree in music, celebrating not only his extraordinary achievements as an artist but the ways in which his music has and continues to unite us as a community.
 Tom Petty’s tireless defense of the rights of performing artists, and his compassionate advocacy for the wellbeing of his neighbors in every community where he lived, are embodied by the students and faculty of the UF School of Music: commitment to one’s artistic passions, even in the face of challenges; the safeguarding of creative work to ensure unique and lasting impact; and indeed, the power of music to advance causes for the greater good in society.”

 Here is a university press release about, and a video recording of, this event: https://news.ufl.edu/2023/05/tom-petty/